anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ### Breaking Changes in Successors {#breaking_changes}

-A breaking change (also known as a backwards-incompatible change) occurs when a modification in a successor extension causes clients conforming to the predecessor extension to malfunction, experience degradation of functionality, or fail to interoperate in some other manner specific to the extension.
+A breaking change (also known as a backwards-incompatible change) occurs when a modification in a successor extension with respect to the predecessor extension causes clients conforming to the predecessor extension to malfunction, experience degradation of functionality, or fail to interoperate in some other manner.

 With the current extension model, an extension with a successor with breaking changes is indistinguishable from a new,